khm/DWF-Documentation/README.md

 2) If you are a DWF Numbering Authority (DNA) (https://github.com/distributedweaknessfiling/DNA-Registry) you can self assign a DWF to the issue(s).

-3) You can request a DWF from a DNA, this is ideal if the DNA is associated with the flawed software, or the DNA will assist in the handling of the security vulnerability.
+3) You can request a DWF from a DNA, this is ideal if the DNA is associated with the flawed software (e.g. the vendor is a DNA), or the DNA will assist in the handling of the security vulnerability.

-4) You can request a DWF directly either via PULL request in GitHub to the DWF Database (https://github.com/distributedweaknessfiling/DWF-Database) or by emailing us at distributedweaknessfiling@gmail.com.
+4) You can request a DWF id directly either via PULL request in GitHub to the DWF Database (https://github.com/distributedweaknessfiling/DWF-Database) or by emailing us at distributedweaknessfiling@gmail.com.
 You will need to submit some level of data (e.g. the CWE root cause).

 ### Is it a vulnerability?

-DWF Identifiers are for security vulnerabilities in software.
-DWF Identifiers are not for services (e.g. an XSS in an Open Source or commercially available software package would receive a DWF, but an XSS in a banking website running a custom web service would not receive a DWF Identifier).
+DWF ids are for security vulnerabilities in software.
+DWF ids are not for services (e.g. an XSS in an Open Source or commercially available software package would receive a DWF id, but an XSS in a banking website running a custom web service would not receive a DWF id).

 A vulnerability is generally classified as a flaw that allows an attacker to gain access, elevate privilege, cause a denial of service or have another security related impact.
 Please note that the impact may be relatively minor (e.g. disclosure of a small, uncontrolled piece of kernel memory) however as we have all learned, small attacks can be chained together to create big attacks.

-### DWF splitting and merging
+### DWF id splitting and merging

 Pragmatically not every single vulnerability can have a DWF identifier.
 For example if you audit a piece of software and find 500 XSS flaws we're not going to assign 500 DWF Identifiers.
 As such DWF generally categorizes vulnerabilities in buckets that then receive a DWF Identifier with the following guidelines: